az0mb13/hashnode/cl067vq6i0cz8venv9ymq9pgb.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1644732483145/G0KYaMO56.png)

 While I was working on migrating my blog from Jekyll to Hashnode, I was searching for an import feature.
-Fortunately, Hashnode has a Markdown importer that allows importing markdown posts in bulk but that needs to be in a certain format.
+Fortunately, Hashnode has a markdown importer that allows importing markdown posts in bulk but that needs to be in a certain specific format.
 For some reason, I kept getting errors when importing my posts.
-I couldn't figure it out because they were no descriptive errors on the UI.
+I couldn't figure it out because there were no descriptive errors on the UI.
 Then I looked at the response in my Burp and that's when I noticed the error that led me to write this blog.

-This was affected by LFI that allowed us to fetch internal files from the server.
+This was affected by a Local File Inclusion vulnerability (LFI) that allowed us to fetch internal files from the server.
 It was escalated to an RCE by finding the actual IP of the server behind Cloudflare by my mate [Adhyayan](https://twitter.com/nullvoiddeath).

-Here's how we escalated a vulnerable Markdown Parser to Code Execution on the server.
+Here's how we escalated a bug in the vulnerable markdown parser to get code execution on the server.

 ---
 # The Exploit

 ### Finding the LFI

 Markdown has its own quirks and features to allow referencing images in the files.
-To include an image in the blog post, or any MD file, here's the common syntax:
+To include an image in the blog post or any MD file, here's the common syntax:

 `![image.png](https://image.url/image_file.png)`

-The Bulk Importer at Hashnode accepts a ZIP file containing all the Markdown posts to be published.
+The Bulk Importer at Hashnode accepts a ZIP file containing all the markdown posts to be published.
 Here's how their sample post format looks:

 ```